UQ-RCC/hpc-docs/guides/RDM-guide.md

 * When data is read from a Q collection from Bunya data might need to be staged to RCC's Online data from tape first.
 This might cause a slight delay.
 * When data is read from a Q collection from a desktop/laptop connected via the Institute cache then the data might need to be staged to the Institute cache via RCC's Online data from tape first.
 This might cause a slight delay.
-* When data is read from a Q collection from a desktop/laptop connected via the ITS cache then the data might need to be staged to the ITS cache via RCC's Onlien data from tape first.
+* When data is read from a Q collection from a desktop/laptop connected via the ITS cache then the data might need to be staged to the ITS cache via RCC's Online data from tape first.
 This might cause a slight delay.
-* When data is read from a Q collection from rdm.cloud.uq.edu.au then the data might need to be staged to the ITS cache via RCC's Online data from tape first.
+* When data is read from a Q collection from cloud.rdm.uq.edu.au then the data might need to be staged to the ITS cache via RCC's Online data from tape first.
 This might cause a slight delay.
 * Data that has not been accessed in a while will be cleared from the caches.
 When it is accessed again it will need to be recalled from tape back to the respective caches.

 * When data is written or deleted or moved, changes might not appear instantly via all different access paths.
 The process to sync all caches can take some time.